Paul-Dempsey/pachde1/dev-notes/svg-theme.md

 In this example, all the tags begin with `theme-`, but this prefix isn't required.
 The only requirement is that each item has a unique name.

-A theme in the JSON is an object containing tag-named children that provide a definition of what atributes will be modified.
+A theme in the JSON is an object containing tag-named children that provide a definition of what atributes will be modified when the theme is applied.

 A limited set of attributes can be modified by theming: